yegor256/blog/_posts/2016/aug/2016-08-05-distributed-teams-are-higher-quality.md

     to compromise the quality of our code, everyone has to go through a pull request, pre-flight build, and automated merge procedure.

   * **Chats Are Prohibited**.
-Any modification to our codebase, even a very small one, must be submitted in a pull request.
+Any modification to our code base, even a very small one, must be submitted in a pull request.
 A code review must also occur in the pull request.
 We strictly disallow any [informal communications]({% pst 2016/aug/2016-08-23-communication-maturity %})